 Finally, should you wear rain boots with or without socks?
 It’s all a question of comfort, but it’s recommended to wear them with a pair of merino wool socks or socks made from synthetic materials.
 This way, perspiration can be evacuated easily and your socks will dry quickly.
 It’s even more important if you are wearing rubber boots that don’t breathe at all.

-4. What to wear for walking or running in the rain
+What to wear when walking or running in the rain

 Well, that’s that.
 You’re dressed from head to toe with waterproof layers.
 Why not check out water-resistant accessories that could make your life even easier?